Tags are key-value pairs, for example

-team: operations) added to various sets of data, like monitored apps and hosts, agents, dashboards, and workloads.
-We make some important attributes available as tags (for example, app metadata like app name and language, and host metadata like host name and AWS region).
+team: operations, added to your monitored entities, or to your dashboards or workloads.
+We make some important attributes available as tags: this includes app metadata, like the app name and the language, and host metadata like the host name and the cloud provider region.
 You can also add your own custom tags.

-You can use tags in the UI to filter down to relevant data.
-Here is an example:
+You can use tags in the UI to filter down to relevant entities.
+Here's an example:

 Here you can see an

 accountId tag being used to filter workloads to a specific account.

 - Organize data coming from a large number of sources and/or to a large number of New Relic accounts.